 Once you have the names selected, scroll back to the top and click Edit settings.

-Assigning End User Policy for 1337 h4x04
+Assigning BYOD Policy for 1337 h4x04.
+And for n00bs.

-Grant-CsTeamsMeetingPolicy -Identity avance@jabrademos.com -PolicyName IntelligentSpeakerUser
+Grant-CsTeamsMeetingPolicy -Identity avance@jabrademos.com -PolicyName IntelligentSpeakerUsers

-Get-CsOnlineUser | Grant-CsTeamsMeetingPolicy -PolicyName IntelligentSpeakerUser
+Get-CsOnlineUser | Grant-CsTeamsAIPolicy -PolicyName VoiceOnly

 Digital voice profile